iAPX/minipavi-fwk/README.md

 Local phpUnit tests:
 ```
-./vendor/bin/phpunit --bootstrap vendor/autoload.php tests/
+./vendor/bin/phpunit
 ```

-Note that you should run it from a publicly exposed port.
+Note that you should run it from a publicly exposed port as minipavi will callback it through Internet.
 Alternatively if you have a server with ssh access, after allowing a port through ufw or iptable on this server, you might want do something like that: ssh -R 8000:localhost:8000 -N -f {username}@{server}
 and then use http://{server}:8000

 That enable you to test locally through your browser, without opening any port on your dev computer nor on your router.
 Works anywhere, anytime.

+Your service files:
+service/xml : your xml files (.xml extension) service/vdt : your videotex page as files (.vdt extension) service/controllers: your videotex and xml controllers service/actions : your actions if needed service/helpers : your helpers service/keywords : your keyword handlers